cbnventures/branded-short-links/README.md

 ## Limiting Bad Traffic
 When you first set up the link shortener, you may notice a large amount of unwanted traffic attempting to find exploits.
 Here's how we handled it with a single WAF rule:

-1. Send traffic data into your [ntfy](https://ntfy.sh/) server, observe, check, and add suspicious ASNs.
+1. Send traffic data into your [ntfy](https://ntfy.sh/) server, observe the incoming request, then add suspicious ASNs.
 2. Enable the "Known Bots" checkbox.
 3. Set the "Threat Score" greater than or equal to 5.

 Finally, set the action to [Interactive Challenge](https://developers.cloudflare.com/waf/reference/cloudflare-challenges/).

+## Configuration for Cloudflare
+When deploying, there are a few things you need to be aware of:

+1. A domain name is required.
+   - You can conveniently [register domains](https://www.cloudflare.com/products/registrar/) within Cloudflare at cost, without markup fees as seen with other domain registrars.
+2. Routes are not supported (when `custom_domain` is set to `false`).
+   - This is because the link shortener matches the beginning of the path without the forward slash (e.g. `examp.le/url-1` will match `url-1`) defined in the link items in your `wrangler.toml` file.

 ## Credits and Appreciation
-If you find value in the ongoing development of this proxy and wish to express your appreciation, you have the option to become our supporter on [GitHub Sponsors](https://github.com/sponsors/cbnventures) or make a one-time donation through [PayPal](https://www.cbnventures.io/paypal/).
+If you find value in the ongoing development of this url shortener and wish to express your appreciation, you have the option to become our supporter on [GitHub Sponsors](https://github.com/sponsors/cbnventures) or make a one-time donation through [PayPal](https://www.cbnventures.io/paypal/).